friends-of-presta/security-advisories/_posts/2023-11-21-chronopost.md

 The script PHP `cancelSkybill.php` own a sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

-Be informed that the partial access control affects other scripts on the module, you should apply "Other Recommendations"
+**WARNING**: Be informed that the partial access control affects other scripts on the module, you should apply "Other Recommendations"

 ## CVSS base metrics